 This Convict Lake wedding was one of our favorite springtime elopements from this year!
 For those of you that don’t know, Convict Lake is in the Eastern Sierra Mountains in California.
 Everything about this wedding had our jaws on the floor: from their first look atop Mammoth Mountain, to their intimate Convict Lake wedding Ceremony, to the incredible sunset we experienced, it was all so unreal!
 Enjoy reading through this and saving some ideas for your own Convict Lake Wedding!

-Taking a Gondola Ride for a First Look atop Mammoth Mountain
+Gondola Ride for a First Look on top of Mammoth Mountain

 A Private Convict Lake Wedding Ceremony

 After their first look, we drove from Mammoth Mountain to Convict Lake, about a 20-minute drive.
 We arrived at Convict Lake and showed Nicole & Zach a couple of options we thought would be nice for their wedding ceremony.
 We always feel that it’s important to let the couple decide which spot feels right for them!
 After all, it is their wedding day!

 They decided on a quiet little beach area with stunning views of the mountains all around them.
 Nicole & Zach decided to write their own vows in beautiful vow books and read them aloud to each other as storm clouds started to gather above us.
 Becky officiated the ceremony and made things official just as it started to rain!
 We jumped in the cars and drove to the other side of the lake where the rain hadn’t reached yet.

 One of the things to know about the weather in the Eastern Sierras and Convict Lake is that it is always changing.
 The weather in the mountains is unpredictable which can be really scary if you’re not prepared!
 But if you plan ahead, it can create an incredible atmosphere as it did for Nicole & Zach’s wedding day.